d4hines/window-alm/README.md

    The final coordinate of window A w.r.t axis AX equals the like coordinate of A moved by the distance D in direction Dir, where:
-      - A snaps to B.
+      - A is snapped to B.
       - The distance between A and B is D.
-      - The nearest side of A to B.
+      - The nearest side of A to B is Dir.

         ```
         finalCoordinate(A, AX, NewCoord) if
-            snaps(A, B),
+            snapped(A, B),
             distance(A, B, D),
             nearestSide(A, B, Dir),
             axis(Dir) = AX,